Lynx-Eco/repod/README.md

 - The banner shows the current mode and branch (e.g., `AI Commit (Single) — branch: feature/foo`).
 - Proposed commit messages are shown in a boxed view; confirm with a single keypress (`y`/`n`, no Enter).
 - For `--multi-commit`, each proposed commit is confirmed one-by-one with a single keypress.
+- A "Changes" summary box is shown with added/deleted lines per file (from `git diff --numstat`), plus the `--shortstat` summary.

 ## Ask About Repository (`--ask`)

 Provides a repository-wide context (directory tree + selected file contents) and sends your question to `models/gemini-2.5-pro`.
 The tool uses your `.gitignore`, built-in exclusions, and `--only`/`--exclude` filters.
 On very large repos, the context may be truncated to fit model limits.
+Answers stream live in a boxed view; usage stats are printed (files included, context bytes, prompt tokens, prep time).

 Limits:
-- For safety, the combined question + context is capped at ~1,000,000 tokens (approximate).
+- For safety, the combined question + context is capped at ~1,000,000 tokens.
 If the limit is exceeded, the request is not sent.
 Narrow scope with `--only`/`--exclude`.

 Example: